Pulling (and updating) from the archives today to answer this question on voice:

 “I have no idea, but I figured farmers have horses and horses need shoes, right?”Even when she’s made a decision, she still questions it.

 The Type of Information They Convey

 “I don’t think she took it.”
 Danello picked up the rope and ran a finger along the edge.
 “Look, the rope is cut.
-Why cut the anchor instead of just picking it up and putting it back on the skiff?”Danello seeing the bigger picture, taking a step back and looking at what’s really there.
+Why cut the anchor instead of just picking it up and putting it back on the skiff?”Danello sees the bigger picture, takes a step back and looks at what’s really there.
 He wants to know why this happened and isn’t going to take what he sees at face value.
-Even if he knows Aylin might be right, he sees clues right away that contradicts that.
+Even if he feels Aylin might be right, he sees clues right away that contradicts that.

 Their Role in the Story

 Each non-POV character also plays a role, which affects the types of information they convey and can also help shape their voice.

 Aylin is the voice of reason despite her flippant nature, and often says exactly what Nya needs to hear to reel her in some.
 Or say what needs to be said no matter how unpleasant it might be.